 Our non-GLP TCR services are designed on the FDA recommendation outlined in their "Points to Consider in the Manufacture and Testing of Monoclonal Antibody Products for Human Use".

-Recombinant Staphylococcal Protein A produced in E.Coli is a non-glycosylated, Polypeptide chain contaning the amino acid sequence of Staphylococcal Protein A IgG binding domains having a molecular mass of 41 kDa.
-The recombinant Protein A contains 6 IgG-binding regions of protein A. Cell wall binding region, albumin binding region and other non-specific binding regions that have been eliminated from the recombinant Protein-A to ensure the maximum specific IgG binding.
+Recombinant Staphylococcal Protein A produced in E.Coli is a non-glycosylated, Polypeptide chain containing 434 amino acids (37-469 a.a.) and having a molecular mass of 48.1 kDa.
 Recombinant Staphylococcal Protein A is purified by proprietary chromatographic techniques.

 For research use only.